syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/chat-ui/EJ2_ASP.NETCORE/getting-started.md

 ![ASP.NET Core Chat UI Control](images/chat-ui-component.png)

-## Configure messages
+## Configure messages and user

-You can use the `e-chatui-messages` tag directive to add messages and the `user` tag directive to map each message to the respective user.
+You can use the `e-chatui-messages` tag directive to add messages and the `user` tag directive to configure the current user for the chat.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}